CZ-NIC/knot/doc/man_knotc.rst

   Trigger a zone freeze.
 All running events will be finished and all new and pending (planned) zone-changing events (load, refresh, update, flush, and DNSSEC signing) will be held up until the zone is thawed.
-Up to 8 (this limit is hardcoded) DDNS updates per zone will be queued, subsequent updates will be refused. (#)
+Up to 8 (this limit is hardcoded) DDNS updates per zone will be queued, subsequent updates will be refused.
+Zone freeze state does not persist across server restarts! (#)

 .. _knotc_zone-thaw: